2008–09 Paris Saint-Germain FC season: Kit

-Nike manufactured the kits for Paris Saint-Germain and Emirates Airlines continued to be the club's main sponsor.
+Nike manufactured the kits for Paris Saint-Germain and the airline Emirates continued to be the club's main sponsor.
 Nike have been PSG's official kit provider since 1989.
 Emirates have been the club's partner since 2005 and the major shirt sponsor since January 2006.
-Emirates Airlines confirmed their commitment to PSG by extending the current partnership until 2014.
+Emirates confirmed their commitment to PSG by extending the current partnership until 2014.
 Les Parisiens received brand new home and away kits.
 The home shirt had PSG's traditional colors.
 It was dark blue with a vertical red band and two thinner white stripes on the middle of the chest which disappeared under the main sponsor's logo in white writing.
 The borders of the sleeves were partly red.
 The away shirt had a simple design.
 Silver was the main color while the sponsor's logo was accented by a red background bordered by white and black thin stripes.
 The shirts had the club badge on the top-left, the Nike logo on the top-right and the club sponsor Fly Emirates written across the middle.